ooominds/ndltenses/README.md

 # ndltenses

-A package for training an NDL model to learn tenses using pyndl
+A package for training an NDL model to learn tenses using pyndl; can also be used to annotate text for tense

 ## installation